Keval2124/Paraphrasing-tool/README.md

 This project uses the Python nltk library to work with human language data.
 The nltk library, or Natural Language Toolkit, provides tools for building programs that can analyze and understand human language.

+## For Paraphrasing  we be using Natural Language Toolkit

 The project makes use of three data packages from the nltk library:

   1) Wordnet: A large lexical database of English words.
 It provides information on word meanings, synonyms, and relationships between words.